buildpacks/spec/platform.md

 #### CNB Terminology
 A **buildpack** refers to software compliant with the [Buildpack Interface Specification](buildpack.md).

+A **base image** is an OCI image containing the base, or initial set of layers, for other images.

 A **build image** is an OCI image that provides the base of the **build environment**.

 A **run image** is an OCI image that provides the base from which **app images** are built.